PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 Enables or disables `VSQT`, the 3.3 V STEMMA QT power output.
 When disabled, power to the connected STEMMA QT modules is cut, reducing power consumption.

-A side effect of disabling `VSQT` is that communications to the battery charger and fuel gauge is also disabled.
+On V1, disabling `VSQT` also disables communications to the battery charger and fuel gauge.
-This means that some of the other [Mainboard](#class-mainboard) functions will return [Result](./result.md#enum-class-result)::`InvalidState` when
+This means that some of the other [Mainboard](#class-mainboard) functions will return [Result](./result.md#enum-class-result)::`InvalidState` while
 `VSQT` is disabled.
-Make sure to enable `VSQT` prior to calling these functions.
+On V2, power-management I2C remains usable even with `VSQT` disabled.

 #### Parameters